ComBin/puppet-opensearch/REFERENCE.md

 Data type: `String`

-Elasticsearch service name
+Opensearch service name

 ##### <a name="service_provider"></a>`service_provider`

 Data type: `Enum['init', 'openbsd', 'openrc', 'systemd']`

-The service resource type provider to use when managing elasticsearch instances.
+The service resource type provider to use when managing opensearch instances.

 ##### <a name="snapshot_repositories"></a>`snapshot_repositories`